 We carry normal first aid kits on all of our adventures, which is readily available for both customers and staff.
 However, bringing your own first aid kit with a set of your own medicines will also prove helpful.
 We are constantly in communication with our field office and monitor all aspects of government and weather issues that might affect your trip.
 In the rare case of an untoward incident occurring on the trek they can organize a rapid medical evacuation.We always keep our phone lines open 24 hours.
 For remote or challenging treks, where the nearest village might be a long walk away, our staff carries a mobile /satellite phone for communication and in case of emergency helicopter rescue is available but to use this service, the client's insurance policy should cover high altitude mountain air rescue and evacuation.

 There is mobile network in the Everest Region.
 If you get a local SIM (Ncell or NTC) you can use your mobile phone to communicate easily.
+As this is a mountainous area the network may get erratic at times.
+At most places the network is good enough for internet use and video calls.
 Our climbing guides also carry a Satellite Phone for emergencies.

 Solar batteries will be used to charge the electronic devices and light up the tents at Island Peak Base Camp.
 No additional charge will be levied for the use of this service.
 At teahouses en route you may have to pay extra to charge your electronic devices.

 Island peak Climbing may involve less technical climbing but the trip is physically challenging and strenous.
 You need to have a high level fitness and stamina to enjoy this trip.
+Even if you have no climbing experience but have trekked in high-altitude, you can climb Island Peak.
 The itinerary includes high altitude hikes and challenging crossing over glaciers and mountain pass that are above 5000 metres.
 These places are higher than Mont Blanc(4807m), the highest peak in the Alps.

 You will have a more rewarding experience if you condition your body for this trip well in advance by including exercises in your daily routine.
 Hill walking and stair climbing conditions your feet, heart and lungs for climbing.
 Go for hikes carrying a backpack with enough weight.
 Stimulating the activity is the best way to train yourself.
 Jogging, cycling, swimming and aerobic exercises will also fortify your heart and lungs.